 The Residential Area

-It’s said that the official became frustrated with bureaucracy and that he preferred to be a fisherman than a bureaucrat.
-He renamed the garden to ‘Wangshi Yuan’, meaning a fisherman’s garden.
+According to local lore, the official became frustrated with bureaucracy and preferred to be a fisherman than a bureaucrat.
+He renamed the garden “Wangshi Yuan”, meaning a fisherman’s garden.

-We’d been to a Chinese painting class in Yangshuo just days before, learning how to paint bamboo.
-It was such a treat to find these beautiful painted panels, covered in bamboo (so much better than my painted efforts).
+We’d been to a Chinese brush painting class in Yangshuo just days before, learning how to paint bamboo.
+It was such a treat to find these beautifully painted panels, covered in bamboo (so much better than my painted efforts).

 The residential area is designed to provide every room with direct access to the garden, with each room having both windows and external doors.
 Each room has a different vista and is beautifully cool and peaceful, even in the oppressive heat of the Chinese summer.